vaadin/flow-components/vaadin-grid-flow-parent/README.md

 Documentation for Flow can be found on [vaadin.com website](https://vaadin.com/docs/v10/flow/Overview.html) or on [GitHub](https://github.com/vaadin/flow-and-components-documentation).

 ## Contributing
+- All contributions should be made for `master` branch, from where those will be picked into any platform LTS versions if necessary.
 - Use the coding conventions from [Flow coding conventions](https://github.com/vaadin/flow/tree/master/eclipse)
 - [Submit a pull request](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github) with detailed title and description
 - Wait for response from one of Vaadin Flow team members